Getting Started

 The app will be available at http://localhost:3000 (opens in a new tab).

-3. Understanding the Service User
+3. Understanding the Dual Client Architecture

-ClickLens uses two types of ClickHouse connections:
+ClickLens uses two types of ClickHouse connections to separate metadata operations from user queries:

 3.1.
 Lens Service User (Environment Credentials)